veltzer/demos-linux/README.md

 Contributing
 ------------
-This project needs help. fork me and commit.
+This project needs help. fork, commit and request me to pull.
-Just open a github account, modify and add examples and ask me to commit...
+Just open a github account, modify and add examples, commit and ask me to pull...
 A lot of the code is documented but some of it is not.
 More documentation would be welcome.
 I would give attribution to whomever contributes.

 License
 -------
 Code is licensed GPL3 and I hold the copyright unless explicity stolen as attributed in the source code.
-I encourage people to use this source code in courses for instruction.
+I encourage people to use this source code as aid for instructing courses.
-Please give me some credit for it if you do wind up using it and consider dropping me a note about it so I could feel good...
+Please give me some credit if you do wind up using this package and consider dropping me a note about the fact that you did use the package so I could feel good...

 Using it
 --------